prisma/pulse-starter/README.md

 To successfully run the project, you will need the following:

-- A Database URL compatible with Prisma Pulse.
-To setup the database, refer to our comprehensive guide [here](https://www.prisma.io/docs/pulse/database-setup) for instructions.
+- The **connection string** of a Pulse-compatible database (if you don't have one yet, you can configure your database following the instructions in our [docs](https://www.prisma.io/docs/pulse/database-setup) or [use a Railway template](https://railway.app/template/pulse-pg?referralCode=VQ09uv))
-- A Prisma Pulse API Key.
-You can obtain a `PULSE_API_KEY` from your Prisma Data Platform](https://pris.ly/pdp) account.
+- A **Pulse API key** which you can get by enabling Pulse in a project in your [Prisma Data Platform](https://pris.ly/pdp) account

 ## Getting started